FjjDessoyCaraballo/so_long/README.md

 the window to the proper background size.
 4. BE CAREFUL: mlx_close_window() can unnecessarily free stuff.
 Use it as the last possible thing after all the code.

+13.03.2024
+1. Sprites need to have a bit of a white edge to look more aesthetic.
+Therefore new sprites were procured.
+2. New sprites with white edges have been selected.
+Sprites resizing has been changed.
+Now mlx_resize_image() second and third parameter are both tile_sq so aspect ratio is maintained in different windows.
+3. File map_alllocation.c has been created to handle most of the mlx_image_to_window() many calls for all variables of the map.
+There is map_allocation_x() for each of the variables (x = P, E, C, 0 and 1)
+4. Also for the sake of saving space, I've added costumary index i & j to the struct, saving me couple lines here and there to follow norm.
+5. In map_allocation_c/p/e it was added also mlx_image_to_window() to
+have a zero (0) on the background of each of the characters.
+This way if the sprite is hidden for any game purposes, a zero will display instead of just plain background.
+6. Added file controls.c to handle controls of the game.
+So far the file has player_controls() and keyf().
+The keyf() is a callback function for the mlx_key_hook(), which takes the keyf() address.
+7. The msl struct has been called in keyf() so we can point to mlx struct from there.
+8. First key hook was added: esc.
+Right now the game runs and exits without any problems.
+To be more specific, the exiting is due to the pressing of the key ESC.

+14.03.2024
+1.